-Currently the schools have a service level agreement with Billington Safety Services.
+Currently the MAT has a service level agreement with Keyostas H&S consultants.

 CLEAPSS is the designated health and safety adviser for science and technology.
 The Association for Physical Education (AfPE) is the source of health and safety advice for physical education school sport and physical activities.